carlosmarq/resumenmap/README.md

-Grepable output of open ports in: TARGET.resumenmap.#.ports.csv Grepable output of open ports in one line and comma separated in: TARGET.resumenmap.#.portsoneline.csv Grepable output of IP with the count of open ports in: TARGET.resumenmap.#.hostsportcount.csv
+Grepable output of open ports in: TARGET.resumenmap.#.ports.csv Grepable output of open ports in one line and comma separated in: TARGET.resumenmap.#.portsoneline.csv Grepable output of IP with the count of open ports in: TARGET.resumenmap.#.hostsportcount.csv Multiple files named $port.ips, listin all IP hosts that have an specific port open.

 Current line being scanned TAREGETFILE.current.log